-The current benchmark investment strategy, as set out in the ISS dated July 2021, is:
+The current benchmark investment strategy, as set out in the ISS, is:

 Asset Class (Summary) %

-Equities 4 0 -65 50
+Equities 40 -65

-BondsInfrastructure 15-3010

-AlternativesProperty 20-30 7.5

-Private Credit 5

-Multi Asset Credit 5

-Corporate Bonds 7.5

-Government Bonds 15
+Bonds 15-30

+Alternatives 20-30

 TOTAL 100

-The funding strategy adopted for the 2019 valuation2021 investment strategy review is-was based on an assumed long-term investment return assumption of 4.20% per annum.
-This is below the Administering Authority's view of the best estimate long-term return assumption of 6.25.6% as at the valuation date of the investment strategy review.
+The funding strategy adopted for the 2019 valuation is based on an assumed long-term investment return assumption of 4.2% per annum.
+This is below the Administering Authority's view of the best estimate long-term return assumption of 6.2% as at the valuation date.

-Bespoke Investment Strategy for individual employers
+Bespoke Investment Strategy